Toyota of Seattle's service advisors and Toyota-trained technicians go above and beyond to provide the professional care you need.

-Our Service advisors and Toyota-trained technicians are here to provide the professional care you expect.
-Schedule your service appointment online!
+Schedule your service appointment online today.
 It's easy, fast, and secure!

 Did You Know?

 Why not take a little time to be car care aware and make sure your vehicle is ready for the harsh winter weather ahead?
-Taking a few simple steps now can save you the headaches and cost of an emergency breakdown later, says the Car Care Council.
+A few simple steps now can save you the headaches and cost of an emergency breakdown later, says the Car Care Council.

-Heater, Defrosters and Wiper Blades - Check that the heating, ventilating and air conditioning (HVAC) system are working properly as heating and cooling performance is critical for interior comfort and for safety reasons, such as defrosting.
+Heater, Defrosters, and Wiper Blades - Check that the heating, ventilating, and air conditioning (HVAC) system are working properly, as heating and cooling performance is critical for interior comfort and for safety reasons, such as defrosting.
 Fall is also a great time to check your air filters.
-Wiper blades that are torn, cracked or don't properly clean your windshield should be replaced.
+Wiper blades that are torn, or cracked or that don't properly clean your windshield, should be replaced.